two polar bears cuddling

 Historic vocative

 Russian lost its vocative case relatively early on in its history, as it started getting mixed with the nominative case as early as the XIth century.
-While some other Slavic languages still have it, modern Russian has preserved just a few examples of the old vocative case, mainly thanks to the fact that the Russian Orthodox church has been using the Church Slavonic language in its texts and services.
+While some other still have it, modern Russian has preserved just a few examples of the old vocative case, mainly thanks to the fact that the Russian Orthodox church has been using the Church Slavonic language in its texts and services.

 The list of idiomatic phrases with nouns in the old vocative case includes mostly exclamations / expressions of surprise or fear: